SC-Networks/evalanche-soap-api-connector/docs/smartlink.md

 ): ResourceInformation
 ```

-Appends a new Tracking Link to an existing smartlink object
+Append a new tracking link to an existing smartlink

 ```